Claire Liu: Juniors

-Liu won the Wimbledon junior doubles tournament in 2016 with fellow American Usue Maitane Arconada, defeating Mariam Bolkvadze and Caty McNally in the final, in straight sets.
-The following year, after losing the French Open junior final to Whitney Osuigwe, she came back to win the Wimbledon singles title against Ann Li, making her the first American girl to win the event since Chanda Rubin in 1992.
+Liu won the Wimbledon junior doubles tournament in 2016 with fellow American Usue Maitane Arconada, defeating Mariam Bolkvadze and Caty McNally in the final.
+The following year, after losing the French Open junior final to Whitney Osuigwe, she won the Wimbledon singles title against Ann Li, making her the first American to win the event since Chanda Rubin in 1992.
 With this Grand Slam success, Liu rose to world No. 1 in the girls' junior rankings.

 2015: First professional title, mixed doubles major debut

-She won her first professional title in March 2015, at an Orlando clay-court tournament on the ITF Women's Circuit.
+She won her first professional title in March 2015 at a clay-court tournament on the ITF Women's Circuit.
 At age 14, Liu was the youngest tennis player to win a professional tournament since Anna Kournikova in 1996.

-On her debut at the US Open, Liu was granted a wildcard into the qualifying tournament.
-She beat Verónica Cepede Royg and ninth seed Jana Čepelová in her first two matches, before losing to the 26th seed, Alexandra Panova, in the final round.
-Liu, alongside Taylor Fritz, was also given a wildcard for the mixed-doubles draw; they were defeated in the first round by the fourth seeds and eventual champions, Martina Hingis and Leander Paes.
+On her debut at the US Open, Liu was granted a wildcard into the qualifying tournament, losing in the final round.
+Liu, alongside Taylor Fritz, was given a wildcard for the mixed-doubles draw; they were defeated in the first round.

 2017–2021: First major match win, top 100

-After securing two ITF tournament wins in 2017, Liu was granted again a wildcard into the qualifying for the US Open.
-She defeated all three of her opponents in the qualifying tournament, earning her a spot in the singles main draw of a Grand Slam championship for the first time.
-There, she was defeated in the first round, in straight sets by Duan Yingying.
+After securing two ITF tournament wins in 2017, Liu was granted again a wildcard into the qualifying for the US Open and earned a spot in the singles main draw of a Grand Slam championship for the first time.
+She was defeated in the first round by Duan Yingying.

-Liu qualified for the main-draw at the 2018 Wimbledon Championships and won her first match at a major by defeating Ana Konjuh, before losing in the second round to 11th seed eventual champion, Angelique Kerber, in three sets.
-Liu was the only player in the tournament to win a set against Kerber.
+Liu qualified for the main draw at the 2018 Wimbledon Championships and won her first match at a major by defeating Ana Konjuh, before losing in the second round to 11th seed eventual champion, Angelique Kerber, in three sets.

 In October 2019, Liu won her fourth title on the ITF Circuit at a $25k tournament in Florence, South Carolina.

 After finishing as a runner-up in two tournaments in 2020 and another two in 2021, Liu won consecutive tournaments in May 2021 at the $60k event in Charlottesville, Virginia and the $100k Charleston Pro Tennis.
 As a result, she entered the top 100 on 23 August 2021.